 • Exploring the location of incoming water services and related turn off valves

-To schedule an inspection, contact Alex Ernst, Project Coordinator - Water & Sewer at 705-292-9507 ext.
+To schedule an inspection, contact Alex Ernst, Supervisor - Water & Sewer at 705-292-9507 ext.
 225 or email aernst@selwyntownship.ca.
 Please specify your full name, address and preferred inspection time.

 Frequently Asked Questions (FAQs)